NullPrivate/NullPrivate/internal/dhcpd/README.md

 4. To see the current IP addresses on client OS you can use `ip a` command on Linux or `ipconfig` on Windows.

- 4. To see the current IP addresses on client OS you can use `ip a` command on Linux or `ipconfig` on Windows.

 5. To force the client OS to request an IP from DHCP server again, you can use `dhclient` on Linux or `ipconfig /release` on Windows.

+### Configure server

 1. Edit server configuration file `AdGuardHome.yaml`, for example: